optimalstrategy/Qval/docs/source/index.rst

     $ pip install qval

-The usage as simple as:
+The usage is as simple as:

    >>> from qval import validate
    >>> with validate({"integer": "10"}, integer=int) as p: